tillitis/dev-tillitis/hugo/content/protocol/_index.md

 command frame, with a header indicating a data length of 128 bytes, is 128+1 bytes in length.

-Note that the host sets the frame ID tag.
-The ID tag in a given command MUST be preserved in the corresponding response to the command.
+Note that the client application sets the frame ID tag.
+The ID tag in a given command **must** be preserved in the corresponding response to the command.

-### Command frame examples
+### Command Frame Examples

-Note that these examples mostly don't take into account that the first byte in the data (following the command header byte) typically is occupied by the particular app or FW command requested, so there is 1 byte less available for the "payload" of the command.
+Note that most of the examples below do not take into account that the particular app or FW command request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual command content.

-Some examples to clarify endpoints and commands:
+These examples clarify endpoints and commands using the framing
+protocol:

 * 0x00: A command to the HW in the interface_fpga with a single byte of data.
 The single byte could indicate action such as reading from the